QuickBase/interview-demos/php/README.md

 1. For the purpose of the demo, you may want the form to keep its values after the form is submitted.
 This helps demonstrate the prior requirement (that the default value is added).
-1. Add a button that allows the user to clear the form and start fresh.
+1. Add a button that allows the builder to clear the form and start fresh.

 ## Stretch Requirements / Tasks